-Oklo Resources Limited ("Oklo") or ("The Company") (ASX: OKU) is pleased to announce the initial results of its auger drilling program at the Selingouma prospect on the Dandoko Gold Project in West Mali.
+Oklo Resources Limited ("Oklo") or ("The Company") (ASX: OKU) wishes to announce the finalisation of Reverse Circulation (RC) drilling at the Selingouma prospect on the Company's Dandoko Gold Project in West Mali.
+The cessation of drilling marks the conclusion of Oklo's Maiden Drilling Program at Dandoko.